How Long Can You Drive With Low Transmission Fluid?

 1. Delayed Gear Shifts

 Low transmission fluid causes delayed gear shifts.
-When transmission fluid is low, it can’t generate enough pressure to engage the clutch, due to which delayed gear shifts occur.
+When your car is low on transmission, it can’t generate enough pressure to engage the clutches and bands, due to which delayed gear shifts occur.
 It also causes jerkiness in the vehicle as the gears are not shifted based on the demand of the vehicle’s speed.

 2. Slipping Clutches